UML-Cyber-Security/network-example/README.md

 ## 6. Running on different hosts

 Follow similar steps as above, just use network-remote.py instead of network.py.
+Make sure that both servers have the same `cert.pem` file generated earlier.
-For example, if running program on two hosts, one with IP 10.0.0.10 and the other with 10.0.0.11, do the following:
+For example, if running the program on two hosts, one with IP 10.0.0.10 and the other with 10.0.0.11, do the following:

 ```
 Host 1: